 Applicants must present a typed contract in English and in Portuguese, signed and dated by both parties.
 Each need their own copy.
 The contract must cover their time in the United States and include:

 - A statement that the employer agrees to pay the minimum wage or prevailing wage of the travel destination, whichever is higher.
 You can find the federal minimum wage on the Department of Labor website.
 The U.S. Department of Labor determines prevailing wages based on occupation and location.
 You can find prevailing wages at the FLC Data Center.

 - Free room and board;

 - Free medical insurance; and

-- A statement describing the contract’s duration and conditions for its termination.
-For example: “This contract will be valid from February 1, 2018 until February 1, 2020; it may be terminated by either party to the contract with one month’s advance notice.”
+- A statement describing the contract’s duration and termination conditions.
+For example: “This contract will be valid from December 1, 2022 until March 1, 2023; it may be terminated by either party to the contract with one month’s advance notice.”

-- The employee’s statement that they will not accept any other employment while working for the employer;
+- The employee’s statement that they will not accept other employment while working for the employer.

-- The employer’s statement that they will not withhold the passport of the employee; and
+- The employer’s statement that they will not withhold the passport of the employee.

 - A statement indicating that both parties understand that the employee cannot be required to remain at the worksite after working hours without compensation.

 - The contract should state that the employer will give at least two-weeks notice of intent to terminate the employment and that the employee doesn’t need to give more than two-weeks notice of intent to leave the employment.